carlos2380/apigo/README.md

 - AB apache, to do AB tests: https://en.wikipedia.org/wiki/ApacheBench

 ### Build and run
-In the main folder of the project.
-Where the file compose.yml is located.
+In the main folder of the project, where the file compose.yml is located.
 Execute:
 ```
 # docker-compose up -d --build
 ```